-Prerequ isite D ocumentation and Eligibility Updated Resume (please include skills learned in class) □ Immunization Record 1.
+Prerequis ite Do cumentation and Eligibility Updated Resume (please include skills learned in class) □ Immunization Record 1.
 MMR (Rubeola, Rubella, Mumps), 2.
 Varicella (Chicken Pox) 3.
 2 Screenings for Tuberculosis (PPD within the last 6 months or a chest x-ray within the last year) 4.
 Hepatitis B vaccination 5.
-Seasonal Flu Vaccine American Heart Association BLS for Healthcare Providers CPRCertification \$100 CPR fee will not be refunded for failures to show and for cancellations not made by 5pm Thursday when scheduled through BAMA Institute.
-Before Class Start Date: Full course of COVID-19 vaccination and booster if appropriate (number dependent upon manufacturer), submitted to registrar@bamasf.com.
+Seasonal Flu Vaccine American Heart Association BLS for Healthcare Providers CPR Certification \$100 CPR fee will not be refunded for failures to show and for cancellations not made by 5pm Thursday when scheduled through BAMA Institute.
+Before Class Start Date: Have received 1 dose of Bivalent vaccine (Moderna or Pfizer), submitted to campus@bamasf.com.
 Only qualifying exceptions are religious accommodation or pre-existing medical conditions with documentation.
 Completed and passed criminal background check application (if required by the clinical site.
 Please see the Criminal Background Check information on next page).
-A minimum grade of "C" (70% or above) in ALL Modules (1-7) Pass the Final clinical skills evaluation from the Medical Assisting instructor Successful completion of the NCCT exams for Phlebotomy and Medical Assistant
+A minimum grade of "C" (70% or above) in ALL Modules (1-7) Pass the Final clinical skills evaluation from the Medical Assisting instructor

-NOTICE:

-Some externship sites require that students pass the NCCT Phlebotomy Exam (NCPT) prior to being assigned to externship.
+NOTICE: Some externship sites require that students pass the NCCT Phlebotomy Exam (NCPT) prior to being assigned to externship.
 Therefore, it is in their best interest to take this exam prior to beginning externship.